rsmp-nordic/rsmp_website/pages/activities.md

 The secretariat provides administrative and logistical support and helps organize meetings.
 The secretariat is also the entry point for [general queries]({% link pages/contact.md %}).

 ### Technical Board
-The RSMP Nordic Board is responsible for technical coordination and decisions, and maintain the RSMP roadmap.
+The RSMP Nordic Board is responsible for technical coordination and decisions and maintains the RSMP roadmap.
 The board reviews technical proposals from the working group and decides which proposals are accepted.

-The board has representatives from only public road authorities and is appointed by the board.
+The board has representatives from public road authorities only and is appointed by the Steering Group.

 ### Steering Group
-The steering group is responsible for overall coordination and strategic decisions and has representatives from only public road authorities.
+The steering group is responsible for overall coordination and strategic decisions and has representatives from public road authorities only.

 Denmark, Sweden, Norway, and Finland each have permanent seats in the steering group, but can invite other RSMP Nordic road authority partners to fill remaining seats.